 Thanks to modern science and technology, the world of birth control offers a wide array of solutions to suit practically every woman and every situation.
-Dr. Daniel B. Channell, gynecologist at the Channell Family Medical Group in Rancho Cucamonga, California, offers a number of options designed to work with your lifestyle and your goals while providing you the best protection against unwanted pregnancy.
+Dr. Daniel B. Channell, gynecologist at the Channell Wellness & Aesthetics in Rancho Cucamonga, California, offers a number of options designed to work with your lifestyle and your goals while providing you the best protection against unwanted pregnancy.

 What are the types of birth control?

 There is a broad range of birth control devices and therapies on the market today, but they can all be broken down into two general categories:

 Hormonal Birth Control

 Many birth control methods rely on regulating your hormones to prevent pregnancy.
 By intervening in your body’s natural hormone cycles, your ability to conceive is reduced considerably, sometimes as much as 99%.
 What makes the options under this category different is the mechanism used to deliver the hormone therapy, which includes:

 Barrier birth control is a catchall phrase for any method that keeps sperm from reaching your eggs, such as:

 - Diaphragms, sponges, and cervical caps or shields

 What birth control methods do you offer?

 Dr. Channell is happy to discuss any birth control treatment that best fits your needs and goals.
 At his practice, he has extensive experience using the following: